 Commercial Lighting as Security for Your Business

 Security is always a priority in any commercial business.
-The same is true for any outdoor area that is lighted.
+The same is true for any outdoor area that is illuminated.
 One might think that a well-lit area is enough to deter criminal activity.
-However, the LED security lights may not be enough as thieves will find a way to stealthily access valuables even in the brightest commercial lighting situations.
+However, security light poles with LED lights may not be enough as thieves will find a way to stealthily access valuables even in the brightest commercial lighting situations.
 For example, parking lots are well-lit areas, but reports of items being stolen from cars are common in the news.
-Even the cars themselves are targets, making outdoor security for your business a priority.
+Even the vehicles themselves are targets, making outdoor security for your business a priority.

 One way to add to the preventative measure of lighting is installing security cameras.
-Studies have shown that security cameras are highly effective in deterring crime when they are combined with other deterrence methods such as improved lighting .
+Studies have shown that security cameras are highly effective in deterring crime when combined with other deterrence methods such as improved lighting.
 Now, you can combine both theft deterrents by installing a security camera on your existing light pole(s).
-Let's take a look at how you can install a security camera on a light pole and some of the options available to you.
+Mounting security cameras on light poles provides a more elevated height.
+The light pole height allows for a panoramic and unobstructed view.
+This enhances surveillance coverage and discourages potential intruders when they observe it.
+It also makes it almost impossible to tamper with.
+Let's look at how you can install a security camera on a light pole and some of the options available to you.

 Can I Put a Security Camera on a Light Pole?

 Yes, you can put a security camera on a light pole.
 As a matter of fact, installing surveillance cameras on light poles is a great way to kill two birds with one stone.
-Instead of separate poles for lighting and security, you use your existing pole for two items.
+Instead of separate poles for lighting and security, you can use your existing pole for two items.
 It saves you money since you don't have to buy a new pole for the camera, and it looks better.
+It also eliminates the need for additional wiring because there is already an existing power source for the light fixture.

 • Bullhorn Brackets are useful for mounting multiple items on a pole.
 Their steel or aluminum construction is built to withstand the elements with ease.
 They come in several styles and can mount two or more cameras on a round or square light pole.